vicdem989/module_2_rps-main/readme.md

 But is easy to access in later projects if I want to.
 The comments is to easily clarify which string block does what.

 The custom feature I implemented isn't anything new or original.
 First I made it bo3, which there are some resemblance from in the code.
-Later I decided to turn the bo3 into boX, allowing for a customizable amonut of
+Later I decided to turn the bo3 into boX, allowing for a customizable amonut of rounds to be played.
+There is also a check that if the user inputs rounds < 15 then they have to confirm the amount of rounds.
+Here I managed to introduce a slight bug, it doesn't reset the amount of rounds after the first check.

+The biggest issue I kept running into is writing inefficient code.
+Yes, this is something that I will improve upon over time.
+But, I also feel it's my current biggest downfall.

+I could also have added a file called languages, where all the different languages would go into.
+Therefore, if I wanted to add more languages, they would be neatly organized.